 Believe it or not, proper posture actually starts to develop before birth.
-When still inside the womb, babies are generally in the fetal position curled up so that there is rearward convexity to the spine when viewed from the side.
+When still inside the womb, we are generally in the fetal position, curled up in such a way that there is rearward convexity to the spine when viewed from the side.
 After delivery, as we develop and learn to hold our heads up and sit up, this curvature changes so that there are also gentle convex forward curvatures in the neck and low back.

-So, proper posture requires that, when viewed from the front on X-ray, the bones of the spine should appear as a very straight column.
-When viewed from the side on X-ray, it is very important that gentle forward curvatures appear in the neck and lower back regions while a rearward curvature is expected in the mid-back.
+Proper posture requires that, when viewed from the front on an X-ray, the bones of the spine should appear as a very straight column.
+When viewed from the side on an X-ray, it is very important that gentle forward curvatures appear in the neck and lower back regions, while a rearward curvature is expected in the mid-back.
 These normal curvatures provide the body with a natural suspension system, reducing stress on muscles and bones.
-Most importantly, it allows the vital information that travels from our brain and spinal cord to get to the cells, tissues and organs of our body without interference so we can stay healthy.
+Most important, such posture allows the vital information that travels from our brain and spinal cord to reach the cells, tissues and organs of our body without interference.